javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/03-event-loop/article.md

 ...But we also may want to show something during the task, e.g. a progress bar.

-If we use `setTimeout` to split the heavy task into pieces, then changes are painted out in-between them.
+If we split the heavy task into pieces using `setTimeout`, then changes are painted out in-between them.

-This looks better:
+This looks prettier:

 ```html run
 <div id="progress"></div>